goatcorp/dalamud-docs/news/2023-09-21-dalamud-v9-stabilization.md

 ### A note about ImGui

-I want to encourage everyone to have a look at the wonderful new ImRaii APIs we introduced into the main Dalamud assembly via `Dalamud.Interface.Utility`! <br>
+I want to encourage everyone to have a look at the wonderful new ImRaii APIs we introduced into the main Dalamud assembly via `Dalamud.Interface.Utility`! <br/>
 They make it a lot easier to prevent crashes your plugin may cause due to e.g. unhandled exceptions, and are just all-around more convenient to use, in my opinion.
-You also will never again forget to pop a color, or that children always need to be ended. <br> There also are some other convenience APIs, for example, to interact with tables.
+You also will never again forget to pop a color, or that children always need to be ended. <br/> There also are some other convenience APIs, for example, to interact with tables.

 Another thing you might want to look into, if you aren't already, is the Dalamud